What Unilever, Diageo, Samsung and eBay all have in common: transparent, honest influencer marketing

 “At Unilever, we believe influencers are an important way to reach consumers and grow our brands,” commented Keith Weed, Unilever’s chief marketing officer.
-“Their power comes from a deep, authentic and direct connection with people, but certain practices like buying followers can easily undermine these relationships.
-We need to take urgent action to rebuilt trust before it’s gone forever.”
+“Their power comes from a deep, authentic and direct connection with people.
+However, certain practices like to buy their followers which can easily undermine these relationships.
+We need to take urgent action to rebuild trust before it’s gone forever.”

 Weed’s statement at the Cannes Lions Festival clearly had an impact.
 The principles of influencer marketing came under a lot of discussion.
 The following day, Samsung, Diageo and eBay made a response during a panel session.

-“What I want to do is give our sellers a voice, rather than influencers who have a following and are willing to write a post,” said Gaodert van Dedm, vice president and chief marketing of eBay EMEA.
+“What I want to do is give our sellers a voice, rather than influencers who have a following and are willing to write a post,” said Gaodert van Dedm, Vice President and Chief of Marketing of eBay EMEA.
 “It should be from people who are authentic and genuine.”

 Transparent and authentic influencers